ColinKennedy/spellbound.nvim/README.md

 print(vim.inspect(require("spellbound.profiles.example_me")))
 ```

+You can use this to build your own configuration.

 ## Dynamic Example
-This shows everything at once.
+This shows every feature at once.
 Most of the time you won't need all of this.

 ```lua
 {